 Other Australian species the following are of interest:

 - P. acuminata found in moist area and coastal areas.

 - P. gibbosa is a very rare species found near Wollongong in NSW,

 - P. despectans is also very rare.

-- P.nutens are refered to as the ‘Nodding Greenhood’
+- P. nutens are referred to as the ‘Nodding Greenhood’

 - P. monticola is the ‘Large Mountain Greenhood’

 - P. grandiflora is the ‘ Superb Greenhood’.

 Other Australian terrestrial orchids include Spiranthes and Thelymitra.

 Terrestial refers to ‘growing in the ground’ .
 Epiphyte refers to ‘growing in trees’